 Mr. Katz conducted the first mediation in a Hague case in a pilot program for the National Center for Missing & Exploited Children and the U.S. Department of State in November of 2005.
 He continues to mediate and frequently lectures on the subject.

-Attorney Lawrence S. Katz has represented parents looking to relocate with their children from Miami to other countries after divorce, such as Germany, France, Belgium, Israel and Canada .
+Attorney Lawrence S. Katz has represented parents looking to relocate with their children from Miami to other countries such as Brazil, Switzerland, Argentina, Germany, France, Belgium, Israel and Canada .
 In one case, he was appointed by the court as a guardian ad litem and was responsible for drafting the portions of the agreement and the final divorce decree pertaining to relocation, jurisdiction and enforcement.
 In 2012, he testified as an expert and prepared the final judgment of divorce provisions for the court permitting a mother to relocate to Argentina with her two minor children.
 Mr. Katz has also published an article on the issue of international relocation.

 Divorce and relocation laws vary among states, just as they do among countries.
 Mr. Katz frequently represents clients in interstate relocation cases, as well.

 Because of his long track record of success and extensive credentials, Lawrence S. Katz is well-respected among Florida family law attorneys and the judiciary.
 He has testified on numerous occasions as an expert witness on international matters, especially those concerning the Hague Abduction Convention, U.C.C.J.E.A., UCAPA, abduction factors and profiles, relocation, drafting and enforcement of court orders.
-In addition, he serves as co-counsel, drafter of complex provisions of agreements, court orders and judgments, and as a consultant in international abduction cases, preventive measures, travel, relocation and jurisdictional matters.
+In addition, he serves as co-counsel, drafter of complex provisions of agreements, court orders and judgments, and as a consultant in international abduction cases, preventive measures, travel, relocation and complex jurisdictional matters.